ncatlab/nlab-content/pages/6/8/2/1/1286/content.md

 * [[Bertrand Toën]], _Higher and derived stacks: a global overview_, In: _Algebraic Geometry Seattle 2005_, Proceedings of Symposia in Pure Mathematics, Vol. 80.1, AMS 2009 ([arXiv:math/0604504](http://arxiv.org/abs/math/0604504), [doi:10.1090/pspum/080.1](https://doi.org/10.1090/pspum/080.1))

-A set of lecture notes on the [[model structure on simplicial presheaves]] with an eye towrads algebraic sites and derived algebraic geometry is
+A set of lecture notes on the [[model structure on simplicial presheaves]] with an eye towards algebraic sites and derived algebraic geometry is

-* [[Bertrand Toën]], _Simplicial presheaves and derived algebraic geometry_ , lecture at [Simplicial methofs in higher categories](http://www.crm.es/HigherCategories/)  ([pdf](http://www.crm.cat/HigherCategories/hc1.pdf))
+* [[Bertrand Toën]], _Simplicial presheaves and derived algebraic geometry_ , lecture at [Simplicial methods in higher categories](http://www.crm.es/HigherCategories/)  ([pdf](http://www.crm.cat/HigherCategories/hc1.pdf))

 Details modeled on [[simplicially enriched category|simplicial categories]] have been developed in the series of articles by To&#235;n and Vezossi.